 Medicare for All would cause significant economic shifts as the entire healthcare system adopted a new way of functioning.
 It wouldn’t be an overnight transformation, but more likely a gradual transition.

 Private insurance companies would cease to exist, prescription drug prices would be negotiated down, and taxes would rise for certain people and businesses.
-Though most experts agree that we won’t see Medicare for All as a reality in 2021, many believe it’s only a matter of time.
+Though most experts agree that we won’t see Medicare for All in 2021, many believe it’s a matter of time.